cabooster/DeepCAD-RT/DeepCAD_RT_GUI/README.md

 5. Set the parameters in GUI:

-   `Engine file`: Engine file root path.
-Click `...` to browse file folder and choose the path.
+   `Engine file`: The path of the Engine file.
+Click `...` to open the file browser and choose the path.

-   `Save path`:Denoised image file save path.
-Click `...`  to browse file folder and choose the path
+   `Save path`:The path to save denoised images.
+Click `...` to open the file browser and choose the path

-   `Frames number`: Frame number of the noisy image you set in ScanImage interface.
+   `Frame number`: Frame number of the noisy image you set in ScanImage interface.
 This parameter will update automatically when you click `Configure`.

    <center><img src="https://github.com/cabooster/DeepCAD-RT/blob/page/images/scanimage_parameter.png?raw=true" width="250" align="middle"></center>

-   **Attention: You should set frames number before you click `Configure`.**
+   **Attention: You should set the frame number before clicking `Configure`.**

    `Display setting`:

-   `Manual` mode: You can design the minimum and maximum intensity value for noisy/denoised image displayment.
+   `Manual` mode: You can set the minimum and maximum intensity for image display.

-   `Auto` mode: The contrast of display image will be set automatically.
-It will be a little slower than `Manual` mode.
+   `Auto` mode: The contrast will be set automatically but slightly slower than `Manual` mode.

-   `Advanced`: Advanced parameters setting.
+   `Advanced`: Advanced settings.

-   `Patch size (x,y,t)`: These three parameters depend on the patch size you set when you convert Pytorch model to ONNX model.
+   `Patch size (x,y,t)`: The three parameters depend on the patch size you set when you convert Pytorch model to ONNX model.

    `Overlap factor`: The overlap factor between two adjacent patches.
 The recommended number is between 0.125 and 0.4.
 Larger overlap factor means better performance but lower inference speed.

    `Input batch size`: The number of frames per batch.
-The recommended number is between 50 and 100.
-It should be larger than patch size in t dimension.
+The recommended value is between 50 and 100.
+It should be larger than the patch size in t dimension.

-   `Overlap frames between batches`: The number of overlap slice between neighboring batch.
-The recommended number is between 5 and 10.
-More overlap frames mean better performance but lower inference speed.
+   `Overlap frames between batches`: The number of overlapping slices between two adjacent batches.
+The recommended value is between 5 and 10.
+More overlapping frames lead to better performance but lower inference speed.

 6. After set all parameters, please click `Configure`.
-When you click `Configure` for the first time, the initializer program will execute automatically.
+If you click `Configure` for the first time, the initialization program will execute automatically.

-7. You can click `GRAB` in ScanImage and begin imaging.
+7. You can click `GRAB` in ScanImage and start imaging.

-8. Before every imaging process, you should click  `Configure`.
+8. Before each imaging session, you should click  `Configure`.

 ## Demo video

 [![IMAGE ALT TEXT](../images/sv1_video.png)](https://www.youtube.com/embed/u1ejSaVvWiY "Video Title")